Scripture Reference: Acts 16:16-40

 After they saw the jailer being baptised everyone in his household wanted to be baptised as well.
 Even though it had been a terrible night the jailer rejoiced because he and his household now believed in God and Jesus.

-“Rejoice in the Lord always.
-I will say it again: Rejoice!”
-Philippians 4:4, NIV
+“Be full of joy in the Lord always.
+I will say again, be full of joy.”
+Philippians 4:4, ICB

 Ways to Tell the Story: